infumap/infumap/README.md

 ## MacOS Settings

 Infumap is developed on an Apple Mac, and as such probably works best on this platform (hasn't been tested on others).
-However, there are some settings which you should tweak for optional experience:
+However, there are some settings which you should tweak for optimal experience:

 In System Preferences / Trackpad: